tuupola/esp_i2c_helper/README.md

 #### Other Way: Integrating I2C Manager Inside Your Component

 [LVGL - Light and Versatile Graphics Library](https://github.com/lvgl/lvgl) is a graphical interface library that I can recommend.
-I [modified](https://github.com/ropg/lvgl_esp_drivers) `lvgl_esp_drivers`, its ESP32 driver package to use I2C Manager as an example of the procedure below, because this is the case as described above: a display and touch interface that only in some configurations needs to talk to hardware via I2C.
+I2C Manager has been integrated in the [ESP32 driver package](https://github.com/lvgl/lvgl_esp32_drivers) `lvgl_esp_drivers`.
+This is = an example of the procedure outlined below, because this is the case as described above: a display and touch interface that only in some configurations need to talk to hardware via I2C.
 To integrate I2C Manager inside your component:

 1. Copy the inner `i2c_manager` directory (i.e. `i2c_manager/i2c_manager` to the root of your component.

 2. Uncomment the `#define` in the i2c_manager.h file within that directory to name your component:

-	`#define I2C_OEM componentXYZ`   <--- use short name of your component here, naturally
+	`#define I2C_OEM xyz`   <--- use some short name of your component here

 3. Make sure the `i2c_manager.c` file compiles when your component gets built, even though it's in a sub-directory.
 This is done by adding `"i2c_manager/i2c_manager.c"` to the SRCS directive of the `idf_component_register` command (in ESP-IDF 4.x) and/or adding `./i2c_manager` to `COMPONENT_SRCDIRS` in `component.mk` (for ESP-IDF 3.x).

-	> Note: It's important that this `i2c_manager` directory is **not** added to the inlcude directories for your component.
+	> Note: It's important that this `i2c_manager` directory is **not** added to the include directories for your component.

 4. Add the following to your component's `componentXYZ.h` file:

-	`void componentXYZ_i2c_locking(void* leader);`
+	`void xyz_i2c_locking(void* leader);`

 5. Add the following inside your component's Kconfig menu:

 	`rsource "i2c_manager/Kconfig"`

 And voila: now I2C Manager is integrated inside the component, which now has built-in I2C support without external dependencies.
-To use it, use `componentXYZ_i2c_read` where you would otherwise use `i2c_manager_read` and the same for `componentXYZ_i2c_write`.
+To use it, use `xyz_i2c_read` where you would otherwise use `i2c_manager_read` and the same for `xyz_i2c_write`.
 The menuconfig will show the settings for both I2C ports.
 You may want to include a configuration option to determine which I2C port your component uses.
 If multiple components integrate I2C Manager in this way, the I2C port settings menu will show under each component, but they will show the same settings.
 A port open error will occur if multiple components use the same port, but I2C manager will just log a warning and continue when getting this error.

 **Making things thread-safe:** To make sure the component is thread-safe when others call I2C ports, users can opt to put I2C Manager in the components directory, and tell your component to use I2C Manager's locking.
-In the main program, after including both `ix2c_manager.h` and your component's `componentXYZ.h` file, this is done like this:
+In the main program, after including both `i2c_manager.h` and your component's `componentXYZ.h` file, this is done like this:

   `componentXYZ_locking(i2c_manager_locking());`